andreamper220/files.md/README.md

 - 🍅 Pomodoro

 Everything is stored locally in plain `*.md` files.
-Can be used as a Telegram bot or as a desktop or mobile app.
+Can be used as a desktop/mobile app or as a Telegram bot.

 [Tasks management bot showcase in Dorofeev's club](https://club.mnogosdelal.ru/post/180/)
 [Notes taking via bot](https://vas3k.club/post/18815/)